-All revegetation and other on-the-ground personnel (i.e., Technical Assistance Contractors (TAC) employees, groundwater, air monitoring, etc.) will be instructed on the importance of controlling noxious weeds and trained in weed identification.
+All revegetation and other on-the-ground environmental personnel (i.e., groundwater, air monitoring, etc.) will be instructed on the importance of controlling noxious weeds and trained in weed identification.
 Moab UMTRA personnel detecting emerging noxious weed infestations will be key to prevention.